Andy Bachetti

 Andy Bachetti, (Born December 13, 1975) also known as "The Wild Child", is a dirt track race car driver from the Northeastern United States.

 Vehicles

-Andy currently drives the number 4 Steve Hough Motors/Bachetti's Auto Sales/Garrity Asphalt Reclaiming big block modified at Lebanon Valley.
-He also races in the number 34 Steve Hough Motors/Garrity Asphalt Reclaiming 358 small block car at Lebanon Valley Speedway.
+Andy currently drives the number 4 Bachetti's Auto Sales/Garrity Asphalt Reclaiming big block modified at Lebanon Valley Speedway.
+He also races in the number 4 Garrity Asphalt Reclaiming 358 small block car at Lebanon Valley Speedway.

 Career

 Early childhood

 He began his racing career at the young age of ten when he began racing Go-Karts.
 He moved onto the mini sprint car racing division using the number 57 Bachetti's Auto Sales car.
 Orange County Fair Speedway became known as Andy's home track in the 1990s where he won the 358 points championship multiple times.

 He then moved to Lebanon Valley Speedway in New York which became, and has remained, his new home track.
 Andy set the lap record at Lebanon Valley in 2004 with a time of 19.645 seconds, a record that still holds true today.